Mrunalkhanke/BuyZapp/README.md

 ## Business Relevance :
 After bringing the idea to production, more and more users will be tempted to check out the products and the transition barrier from traditional offline buying to online would be reduced, thus increasing the sales.

-## Use this application :

-1. You can download the [APK](https://drive.google.com/file/d/1jXiykk2tw-S18ywyPzSPNj8OBwTRiybX/view?usp=sharing), and then install it (you might have to enable installation from unknown sources).